TormentaLab/Manifesto/README.md

 ## Why this repo?
 I know i'm pursuing a hard goal.
 It will need a lot of sacrifices, but I've already got a job and LOL I survived movie industry!
-My programming skill starts from the scratch.
+My programming skill start from scratch.
 I want to write repos to keep trace of my growth.
 Repos help me to document a journey that excites but also scares me.
 Every single basic step feels like a big challenge.